splunk/splunk-sdk-ruby/README.md

 In the base directory where you installed the Splunk SDK for Ruby, run

-    $ rake test
+    rake test

 It should run many tests without error.

-To generate the code coverage of the test suite, run
+To generate code coverage of the test suite, first ensure you've installed the latest version of [SimpleCov](http://rubygems.org/gems/simplecov):

+    gem install simplecov

+To generate the code coverage, run:

-    $ rake test COVERAGE=true
+    rake test COVERAGE=true

-It will produce a directory called coverage.
+It will produce a directory called **coverage**.
 Open coverage/index.html to see the coverage report.

 **Note**: To protect your Splunk password, you may want to delete the .splunkrc file when you are done running the unit tests.

 ## Overview